martinbarge/template-2022/README.md

   ---
 ```

   You **must** include this entry at the top of every HTML page.
 Why?
-Because this tells the page to use the Default template file and is used by the website engine to apply the template to the page.
+Because the 'layout: default' entry tells the page to use the Default template file and is used by the website engine to apply the template to the page.
 If you make a mistake with this part, your page won't display correctly.
 Try changing it to see what happens!

+  The 'title: home' entry tells the engine what page title to display in the browser tab or toolbar.
+Change the word 'home' to something different to see the how it works.

 ### Other essential files